alexkorol/snake_js/README.md

 Feel free to customize the game by modifying the code or adding new features!

+## Latest Updates

+New functions and modifications:

+- drawBorder(): Draws a black border around the game space
+- drawRestartButton(): Draws a restart button on the canvas after a game over
+- handleRestart(): Handles the restart button click event
+- Modify showGameOver(): Add a call to drawRestartButton()
+- Modify gameLoop(): Add a check for game restart
+- Modify index.html: Change the page background to black

 ## Credits

 The SnakeJS game is inspired by the classic snake game and is implemented using JavaScript and HTML canvas.